Abev08/TwitchBot/README.md

 [![Build Status](https://github.com/Abev08/TwitchBot/actions/workflows/build.yml/badge.svg)](https://github.com/Abev08/TwitchBot/actions/workflows/build.yml)

 Programmed with C# on .NET 7.
+Requires .NET 7 SDK (or newer) to build: https://dotnet.microsoft.com/download

 It's modular - the functionalities are split between .cs files.
 Uses Windows Presentation Foundation (WPF, an UI framework) to open bot configuration window.
 Can also be used as OBS input for for example video clips.
 Because WPF is used can be built only for Windows.
 <br><br>

 ## **Features**